jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_2.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<how to make a calculator 10: part 2: tests>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<how to make a calculator 10: part 2: tests and solutions>`

 ----